By Ed Staskus

-“When it come to guns everyone’s got their reason, the 2nd Amendment, target shooting, recreation, whatever that means, hunting, and personal protection,” said Barron.
-“The NRA and Orange Julius gush about the 2nd Amendment as an argument against gun control, but almost no one cares about that.”
+“When it comes to guns everyone’s got their reason, the 2nd Amendment, target shooting, recreation, whatever that means, hunting, and personal protection,” said Barron.
+“The NRA and Agent Orange gush about the 2nd Amendment as an argument against gun control, but almost no one cares about that.”

 The Gallup Poll consistently shows that about 5% of people who own guns cite the amendment as their reason.